Air Command West

-The Air Command West is the military unit of the Ukrainian Air Force located in the western part of Ukraine.
+The Air Command "West" (MUN A0780) is the military unit of the Ukrainian Air Force located in the western part of Ukraine.

 History

 In the course of reforming the Armed Forces of Ukraine in 2004, the Air Command "West" with headquarters in Lviv was created on the funds of the 28th Air Defense Corps and the 14th Aviation Corps.

 Its regions contained Volyn Oblast, Zakarpattia Oblast, Ivano-Frankivsk Oblast, Lviv Oblast, Rivne Oblast, Ternopil Oblast, Khmelnytskyi Oblast and Chernivtsi Oblast and is defined by points: